-The EnBW Baltic 2 offshore wind farm is a 288MW project developed in the German waters of Baltic Sea.
-Formerly known as Kriegers Flak, the wind farm is EnBW Energie Baden-Württemberg's second project in the German Baltic Sea after the Baltic 1 offshore wind farm, which was commissioned in 2010.
+The EnBW Baltic 2 offshore wind farm is a 288MW project developed in the German waters of the Baltic Sea.
+Formerly known as Kriegers Flak, the wind farm is EnBW Energie Baden-Württemberg’s second project in the German Baltic Sea after the Baltic 1 offshore wind farm, which was commissioned in 2010.

 Construction of one of the world’s biggest offshore wind farms started with the laying of foundation in August 2013.
 The first turbine was erected in August 2014 and first electricity was fed into the grid in April 2015.
 The wind farm was officially put into operation in September 2015.